amoe/lotdd/notes.md

 You can only use ASSERT_* macros in functions that return void, so you need to break out private methods whenever you do assertions in stub classes like this.

+He mentions the fact that the expectation in the test matches the production code, and says he'll talk about it later, in 'Implicit Meaning' section.

+If we have this,
+    ASSERT_THAT(description, Eq("21 Fake Street, Brighton, East Sussex, GB"));

+That later matches something returned by a stub, but it's present in two places.
+We modify it so the test patches a public class member variable.

+He changes the stub to accept the passed-in stuff as an intent of the test, which admittedly elongates the test substantially...
+And finally starts talking about mocking tools.